SMAPPNYU/pysmap/README.md

 note: if you try to sample more tweets than are in a collection or dataset this method will throw an error. this is because reservior sampling does not work in this scenario. count your datasets first if you are unsure how many data points are in them.

+note: if you use this [sample](#sample) method you can no longer use the 'parallel' argument to any dump methods, sample has to override the iterators for aech collection, essentially stripping us of the original iterators.

 # dump_to_bson

 abstract: